Ab-initio simulation of excited-state potential energy surfaces with transferable deep quantum Monte Carlo: Declarations

 \section{Declarations}

-\bmhead{Data availability} All data used during the creation of the manuscript figures is available from the authors upon request.
+\bmhead{Data availability} All data used to generate the figures in this manuscript are available at https://doi.org/10.6084/m9.figshare.32935382.
+For convenience, molecular geometries and energies are additionally provided in the Supplementary Information.

-\bmhead{Code availability} The code with which the DeepQMC simulations were run will be made available on GitHub (https://github.com/deepqmc/deepqmc) under the MIT license, upon publication of the manuscript.
+\bmhead{Code availability} The code used to run the DeepQMC simulations is publicly available on GitHub at https://github.com/deepqmc/deepqmc, released under the MIT license.
+The version used in this study corresponds to v1.3.0, archived at https://doi.org/10.5281/zenodo.21456036.

-\bmhead{Acknowledgements} Funding is gratefully acknowledged from Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy -- The Berlin Mathematics Research Center MATH+ (EXC-2046/1, project ID: 390685689) projects (AA1-6, AA2-8) and Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) project NO825/3-2.
+\bmhead{Acknowledgements} Funding is gratefully acknowledged from Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy -- The Berlin Mathematics Research Center MATH+ (EXC-2046/1, project ID: 390685689) projects (AA1-6, AA2-8, AA2-20) and Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) project NO825/3-2.
 A. Cuzzocrea acknowledges support from the Alexander von Humboldt Foundation.
 The authors thankfully acknowledge the computing time granted by the Resource Allocation Board and provided on the supercomputer Lise at NHR@ZIB as part of the NHR infrastructure.
 The calculations presented here were conducted with computing resources under the project bem00084.

 \bmhead{Author contributions} ZS, PBS, AC and FN conceived the project.
 ZS, PBS and AC developed the method in full detail.
-ZS and PBS wrote the computer code with contributions from AC.
+ZS and PBS wrote the computer code with contributions from AC and MM.
 The numerical experiments were conceived, carried out, and analyzed by ZS, PBS, and AC.
-ZS, PBS and AC wrote the manuscript with input from FN.
+ZS, PBS, AC and MM wrote the manuscript with input from FN.
 FN supervised the project.
 Funding was acquired by AC and FN.

 \bmhead{Competing interests} The authors declare no competing interests.